Montessori Feeding Tools for Toddlers Learning to Eat Independently

-While it can feel chaotic, this stage is actually an important part of development.
+While it can feel messy and chaotic, this is actually a sign of healthy development.

 toddler eating pasta messily